henryw374/tempo/README.md

   * maybe not necessarily exactly the same on both platforms? but afaik defaults for ambiguity resolution are the same on both atm

-microseconds - reified in temporal, not in java.time duration/period
+### microseconds - reified in temporal, not in java.time

+### duration/period

+- java.time fns work with period or duration. or periodDuration from 310-extras?

+### to/from legacy date

+### clocks

+todo: fixed, offset

+### instant-from

+- epoch millis + (optionally) nanos

+### tests

+for each entity:

+construct

+- from: parse, now (+clock), parts
+- assert isa?

+accessors
+ - generic construct
+ - assert isa?

+comparators
+ - generic construct.
+ - >> by suitable duration
+ - compare + not=, hash not=

+= , hash, compare